 So you may be wondering what your options are.
 If you're growing your own peppers, chances are you don't really want to contaminate your harvest with chemical pesticides.

-And you don't have to!
+You don't have to!

-Below you'll find my best pest and disease control methods.
+Below, you'll find my best pest and disease control methods.
 These organic solutions help put a stop to chilli diseases and garden pests before things go beyond repair.

 Protect Indoor Pepper Seedlings and Pepper Plants